ingridientzzz/knowledge_graph/dbt_artifacts_based/chatdbt-lmstudio/SETUP_GUIDE.md

-# ChatDBT with LM Studio - Setup Guide
+# ChatDBT with Local LLM - Setup Guide

 ## Quick Start

-This guide will help you set up ChatDBT with LM Studio to chat with your dbt knowledge graph.
+This guide will help you set up ChatDBT with Local LLM to chat with your dbt knowledge graph.

 ### Prerequisites Checklist